Thomas Prothero: Mine owner

 From the early 1820s Prothero developed business interests in the coal mining area of north-west Monmouthshire, on the eastern edge of the South Wales Coalfield.
 His holdings came to include Butter Hatch Colliery, Libanus Colliery, Church Farm Colliery, New Place Pig, Plas and Place collieries.
 By 1830 Prothero was announcing the use of a steam locomotive on the tramway run by the Monmouthshire Canal Company; there was a newspaper report of the delivery of a locomotive for Blancyffin Isha Colliery in June of that year.
 It was the Speedwell, built by Neath Abbey Foundry.

 With Thomas Powell, Powell leased the coal under Plas Bedwellty in 1823, from John Hodder Moggridge.
 This area was to the west, on the Glamorgan side of the Rhymney Valley.
 As was the case for the unscrupulous Powell, Prothero trespassed in mining under the Tredegar estate, in his case from the Woodfield colliery.
 Powell and Prothero were involved together in a long series of deals in partnership, in which shares in pits often changed hands.
 In the 1830s Prothero was one of a small group trying to achieve a local cartel or "coal ring", the precise details differing in sources.
 According to one source, in 1837, with Powell and Joseph Latch, he helped set up the Newport Coal Company, an attempt to control coal prices in Monmouthshire.
 In another, it was in 1833 (Newport Coal Association), with John Latch.

 Woodfield Colliery and Place Level Colliery were included in an 1842 report for the Children's Employment Commission by Robert Hugh Franks, detailing evidence of the use of child labour.

 Family

 Prothero married Mary Collins, who died in 1835; they had nine children.
 His second marriage was to Sarah Pattman.
-Prothero's son George was father to George Walter Prothero and Rowland Edmund Prothero.
+Prothero's son George was father to George Walter Prothero, Arthur William Edward Prothero and Rowland Edmund Prothero.